dedickinson/community/tutorials/deploy-dependency-track/index.md

 This pathway is much more involved that the Cloud Run option.
 As you can see from the diagram below, a number of services will be utilised:

-- The Dependency Track Frontend and API Service components will be hosted as GKE pods, fronted by Cloud Load Balancers.
+- The Dependency Track Frontend and API Server components will be hosted as GKE pods, fronted by Cloud Load Balancers.
 The required container images will be hosted in the Artifact Registry.
 - The GKE instance will operate as a private cluster so a Cloud NAT will be